 The near-capacity crowd should have been ready for something different the moment the warm-up band hit the stage.
-After an hour delay caused by equipment problems.
-Flo and Eddie gave a strange, hilarious, yet always entertaining hour-long set for (what else?!)
+After an hour delay caused by equipment problems, Flo and Eddie gave a strange, hilarious, yet always entertaining hourfor (what else?!)
 McDonalds.